Caring for your sundial

-Brass Spot On Sundials are hand cast out of solid brass, and designed to be used outdoors for years to come.
+Brass Spot-on Sundials are hand cast out of solid brass, and designed to be used outdoors for years to come.
 Over time the brass will turn into a dull brown finish.

-if you wish to clean your sundial, gently wash with a soft cloth and soapy water, ensuring not to use any abrasives.
+If you wish to clean your sundial, gently wash with a soft cloth and soapy water, ensuring not to use any abrasives.

-The Spot-On Sundial requires very little maintenance.
+The Spot-on Sundial requires very little maintenance.
 It will weather naturally; the shine of the brass will be replaced by the matt surface of an oxide layer, which will protect the metal of the sundial, and will also give greater contrast to show the shadow of the gnomon, and the line of light at solar noon.

-You can also leave the other visible parts to weather in this way too.
+You can leave the other visible parts to weather in this way too.
 If, however you feel you would like to polish some of the sundial, please feel free to polish the two sides of the gnomon and the baseplate if you wish.

-If you have trouble with bird droppings etc, we recommend that you use a soft cloth and hot water.
+If you have trouble with bird droppings etc, we recommend you use a soft cloth and hot water.
 Do not use any scouring powder or abrasive.
 If necessary, use a small amount of liquid detergent, but it is best to use hot water alone.

-if there are marks on the dial from handling or manufacturing residue, you can also use one of the following methods to clean:
+If there are marks on the dial from handling or manufacturing residue, you can also use one of the following methods to clean:

 Lighter fluid - gently rub some lighter fluid with a soft cloth over the finish.